DorielRivalet/wycademy/README.md

 ## Project Overview

-Wycademy is an open-source platform, knowledge base, database, and speedrunning leaderboard for *Monster Hunter Frontier Z*.
+Wycademy, or Frontier's Wycademy (by Open Frontiers), is an open-source platform, knowledge base, database, and speedrunning leaderboard for *Monster Hunter Frontier Z*.
 It serves as a hub for:

 - **Game Data & Guides** – Weapons, armor, skills, monsters, and more.
 - **Speedrun Leaderboards** – Secure and community-driven ranking system.